Antalya: Economy

 Agricultural production includes citrus fruits, cotton, cut flowers, olives, olive oil and bananas.
 Antalya Metropolitan Municipality's covered wholesale food market complex meets 65% of the fresh fruit and vegetable demand of the province.

 Since 2000, shipyards have been opened in Antalya Free Zone, specialized in building pleasure yachts.
 Some of these yards have advanced in composites boat building technology.

-Corendon Airlines and SunExpress are headquartered in Antalya.
+Corendon Airlines, Mavi Gök Airlines, Southwind Airlines and SunExpress are headquartered in Antalya.

 Antalya is one of the Mediterranean's leading tourism destinations, the city being home to an array of famous attractions.
 In 2012, it was reported it attracted 30% of foreign tourists visiting Turkey.

 In 2022, Antalya received 13.4 million foreign tourists by air.

 Cityscape

-Despite having architectural heritage dating back up to Hellenistic times, most historical architecture in Antalya date to the medieval Seljuk period, with a number of mosques, madrasahs, masjids, caravanserais, Turkish baths and tombs giving the city a Turkish-Islamic character.
+Despite having architectural heritage dating back up to Hellenistic times, most historical architecture in Antalya date to the medieval Seljuk period, with a number of mosques, madrasahs, masjids, caravanserais, hamams and tombs giving the city a Turkish-Islamic character.
 Historical architecture is concentrated in the walled city, Kaleiçi; ancient structures are not well-preserved in the rest of the city of Antalya as the modern city was built on the ancient city.
 Kaleiçi, with its narrow cobbled streets of historic Ottoman era houses, is the old center of Antalya.
 With its hotels, bars, clubs, restaurants, and shopping, it has been restored to retain much of its historical character.
 It is surrounded by two walls in the shape of a horsenail, one of which is along the seafront, built in a continuous process from Hellenistic to Ottoman times.
 The historical harbour is located in this part of the city; narrow streets extend from the harbour and branch off into the old city, surrounded by wooden historical houses.
 Cumhuriyet Square, the main square of the city and a spot very popular for tourists and locals, is surrounded by shopping and business centres and public buildings.
 There are sites with traces of Hellenistic, Roman, Byzantine, and Seljuk architecture and cultures.
 There are also examples of the local Greek architecture in the city, with five Greek Orthodox churches in the old city.

 The walled city is surrounded by a large metropolitan area.
 With high rates of immigration since the 1970s, this area contains large gecekondu neighborhoods that are not well-integrated into the fabric of the city and suffer from poor economic conditions and insufficient education.
 Gecekondu areas are concentrated in the Kepez district, where an estimated 70% of the houses were gecekondus in 2008.
 In 2011, it was estimated that there were 50–60,000 gecekondus in Antalya, housing around 250,000 people.

 Antalya has beaches including Konyaaltı, Lara and Karpuzkaldıran.
 Beydağları and Saklikent are used for winter sports.